kalaspuff/tomodachi/README.md

 # > {"error": "not-found"}
 ```

-**It\'s actually as easy as that to get something spinning.
+**It's actually as easy as that to get something spinning.
 The hard
 part is usually to figure out (or decide) what to build next.**

 Other popular ways of running microservices are of course to use them as